 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

-- Do not get any vaccines for 3 months after getting immune globulin without talking with your doctor.
+- Do not give your child any vaccines for 3 months after he/she gets immune globulin without talking with your child’s doctor.

 - Back pain.